Heavy rains lead to flooded roads in Switzerland

-BERLIN (AP) — Swiss media say four people have been injured after heavy rains in the west of the country saw rivers burst their banks and roads to become flooded.
+BERLIN (AP) — Swiss media say four people have been injured after heavy rains in western Switzerland saw rivers burst their banks and roads to become flooded.

 Online news site 20Minuten reported the injuries Saturday, but did not give further details.
 Local police could not immediately be reached for confirmation.